|Object Name||Film, Motion Picture|

 Color 16mm reel containing a documentary about FTD's 50th anniversary convention in Detroit between August 14th and 18th, 1960--the first major event at the newly completed Cobo Hall.
 The opening title cards explain that the film was produced for those who could not attend the convention.
 The film's narrator takes the viewer event-by-event, and day-by-day through the convention.

 The film begins on Sunday, August 14th, with registration.
 Afterward attendees are shown visiting Cobo's Hospitality Room, modeled after a French sidewalk cafe, complete with waitresses in French maid costumes.
 Then the attendees meet at the Sheraton-Cadillac Hotel for brunch and a series of speakers.
-Afterward, at Cobo is the International Floral Design Institute's four-house show consisting of a 64-foot long stage with a rotating portion that showcases different floral arrangements from international designers.
+Afterward, at Cobo is the International Floral Design Institute's four-hour show consisting of a 64-foot long stage with a rotating portion that showcases different floral arrangements from international designers.
 This is followed by the 50th Anniversary party.
 "Juniors" attending the show instead attend a pizza party.
 Here a group of young people are shown in 1910 and futuristic 2010 themed costumes.
 Additionally two more Floral Design Institute shows are put on for members of the public.
 After the 50th anniversary party, members of the company's Todos Amigos club meet.

 Monday begins with the annual business meeting.
 In additional to appearance by company officials such as John L. Bodette, a member of Mayor Louis C. Miriani's commercial development committee, the meeting also includes an official welcome from the mayor himself.
 After the meeting lighthearted electioneering for the company election is shown in the form of women handing out flowers, and a mariachi band playing for attendees.
 Monday also features a mid-day luncheon in honor of FTD's past presidents in one of Cobo's halls.